ISO 27001 Training Program [How to get started]

 • Increases Credibility.
 When you are an ISO 27001-certified organization, your customers and prospects will know you are serious about security.
 It helps establish trust and retain customers.

 • Adds to your Cyber Resilience.
-Implementation of ISO 27001 standard ensures that you have a globally accepted level of security effectiveness in terms of the processes, policies, and controls to protect your organization against data threats.
+Implementation of the ISO 27001 standard ensures that you have a globally accepted level of security effectiveness in terms of the processes, policies, and controls to protect your organization against data threats.

 • Adds Global Appeal.
 ISO 27001 is known and accepted internationally.
-Besides, the framework has much in common with other frameworks such as SOC 2 and GDPR, which makes it easier for you to add to your compliance kitty at a later date.
+Besides, the framework has much in common with other frameworks, such as SOC 2 and GDPR, which makes it easier for you to add to your compliance kitty at a later date.

 • Approaches Information Security Systematically.
 Improved documentation toolkit, well-defined processes and policies, and response management to imminent threats help your organization not lose sight of its security posture even as you grow.

-• Improves Compliance with Commercial, Contractual and Legal requirements.
-The last domain in the ISO 27001 controls (A.18) ensures that your organization identifies the applicable laws and regulations such as IPR, protection of PII, privacy and abides by them.
+• Improves Compliance with Commercial, Contractual, and Legal requirements.
+The last domain in the ISO 27001 controls (A.18) ensures that your organization identifies the applicable laws and regulations such as IPR, protection of PII, and privacy and abides by them.
 It also ensures you have a risk mitigation plan in place (risks from non-compliance and penalties).

 • Builds a Sustainable Security Culture.
 ISO 27001 mainstreams the organization-wide security culture and educates and empowers your people as the frontline defence in any cyber attack, breach, or hack.